 Additionally, it offers a robust and versatile design as well as extensive connectivity options – all that for a rather affordable price!

 The Dell Alienware AW2521HF is yet another 1080p 240Hz IPS gaming monitor with a fast 1ms response time speed and AMD FreeSync (certified as ‘G-SYNC Compatible’).

-While it’s the most affordable 240Hz IPS model, it doesn’t have some extra features that the other alternatives offer, such as backlight strobing, HDR support, USB-C, etc.
+While it’s one of the most affordable 240Hz IPS models, it doesn’t have some extra features that the other alternatives offer, such as backlight strobing, HDR support, USB-C, etc.

 So, if you’re wondering whether you should save your money and get the Dell AW2521HF or invest in one of the more expensive models, this review will cover everything you need to know!

 Based on an IPS panel, the Dell AW2521HF monitor delivers accurate, consistent, and vivid colors covering the standard and most widespread sRGB color space with 99% sRGB gamut.

 The colors will also remain flawless regardless of the angle you’re looking at the screen, thanks to the 178° wide viewing angles of the IPS panel technology.

 Other panel-related specifications include a strong 400-nit peak brightness and a static contrast ratio of 1,000:1.

 The monitor can get very bright, even for well-lit rooms, and you’ll want to reduce its brightness from the maximum.